astorfi/LLMetaLab/README.md

        - **README.md**: Understanding models like CLIP, DALL·E, and Whisper.
        - **Examples/**: Projects involving multi-modal AI, including image captioning and robotics integration.

+   - **Agent-Based Systems and Multi-Agent Collaboration**
+     - `agent_based_systems/`
+       - **README.md**: Overview of agent-based systems and multi-agent collaboration in LLMs.
+       - **Tutorials/**: Step-by-step guides for building autonomous agents using LLMs, such as task-oriented agents and multi-agent coordination.
+       - **Projects/**: Examples of systems where multiple LLMs collaborate to achieve complex objectives, such as negotiation, planning, distributed problem solving, swarm intelligence, and coordinated task-solving models.

 ### 2. **Emerging and Advanced Research Topics**
    - **Causal Inference**
      - `causal_inference/`